WingsUpete/AliveCellTrackingAlpha/README.md

 ---

-For researchers and iGEMers, feel free to use this tool if you want to keep track of alive cells for a relatively large amount of time, and without using dye or fluorescence.
+For researchers and iGEMers, feel free to use this tool if you want to keep track of alive cells with strong deformability for a relatively large amount of time, and without using dye or fluorescence.

 However, be aware that this is **only a prototype**, meaning that under certain occasions it may not work well as expected.
 More tests and adjustments are needed in the current stage.